Patients Are Fed-up

 Surprise medical billing is balance billing patients for services not paid by insurance carriers.
 If a provider feels that adequate payment was not achieved for services rendered, the common practice has been to bill the patient for the outstanding balance.

-Patients are unaware that medical bills are mounting because they have made due diligence to seek services at an in-network facility.
-The catch is that they unknowingly receive treatment by healthcare professionals who are out of network.
-This includes patients who are serviced by providers who haven't been given prior authorization from by the insurance carrier to treat them.
+Patients are unaware that medical bills are mounting because they have diligently sought services at an in-network facility.
+The catch is that they unknowingly receive treatment from healthcare professionals who are out of network.
+This includes patients who are serviced by providers who haven't been given prior authorization from the insurance carrier to treat them.

 Federal Regulations Now Underway